we work with

-The IIIF standards are a set of shared application programming interface (API) specifications for interoperable functionality in digital asset repositories.
-IIIF makes it easy to parse and share digitized materials, migrate across technology systems, and provide enhanced image access for scholars and researchers.
+IIIF standards are a set of shared API (Application Programming Interface) specifications for interoperable functionality in digital resource repositories.
+IIIF simplifies the analysis and sharing of digitized materials, migration between technology systems, and access to images for scholars and researchers.”

 Public Knowledge Project (PKP) is a multi-university initiative developing free open source software and conducting research to improve the quality and reach of scholarly publishing.

 Open Journal Systems (OJS) is a free software for the management of research journals, designed to facilitate the development of open access, peer-reviewed publishing, providing the technical infrastructure for the entire editorial management workflow, including: article submission, peer-review, indexing, publication, subscription.

 4Science is a Strategic Partner of the PKP, an active contributor to the OJS community, and a service provider to support publishing initiatives of research institutions.

 Dataverse is a free open source web application to share, preserve, cite, explore, and analyze research data.
 It facilitates making data available to others, and allows you to replicate others’ work more easily.
 Researchers, journals, data authors, publishers, data distributors, and affiliated institutions all receive academic credit and web visibility.